-- lemon sized ball of tamarind or tamarind paste as needed
+- 2 tablespoons tamarind or tamarind paste as needed

 - 1 sprig curry leaves

-- Transfer the hot oil to a bowl and just retain a few tsp oil in the pan.
+- Transfer the hot oil to a bowl and just retain 2 tablespoons in the pan

 - Add cumin and mustard to the pan.
 When they begin to sizzle, add onions, curry leaves and sprinkle salt.

-- Filter the tamarind juice or paste and stir.
+- Filter the tamarind juice or paste directly to the pan and stir.

 - When the gravy begins to bubble well, add the fried brinjals and stir.
 Add more water if needed to bring the gravy to a consistency.

-- Cover and cook till the brinjal looks completely wilted or cooked.
+- Cover and cook till the brinjal looks completely wilted or cooked through.

 - Add coriander leaves.
 Stir and serve bagara baingan with biryani, pulao or roti.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.